-Teton Sports is all about providing top quality outdoor gear and getting their customers out there enjoying the backcountry.
+Teton Sports is all about providing top-quality outdoor gear and getting their customers out there enjoying the backcountry.
 They have a range of different gear but focus primarily on hiking and backpacking.
 This makes them a great go-to source for outfitting yourself for your next outing.
-Teton Sports has excellent customer service as well, and are always willing to help a customer find the right product.
+Teton Sports has excellent customer service as well, and is always willing to help a customer find the right product.

 While Teton does make some serious backpacks, appropriate for seasoned backpackers, they also have some more basic styles that are widely popular.

 The Scout 3400 is about as perfect as the first “serious” backpack you could ask for.
 It is ideal for those new to backpacking but also works very well for the traveler that often finds themselves on foot while exploring new areas.
 Even those that aren’t new to backpacking can appreciate the design of this bag.

 Specs and Features of the Scout 3400

 Shopping for a backpack isn’t often very straightforward, especially if you’re on a budget and really need the most bang for your buck.
 Taking the time to make sure your choice will fit you and offer the space you need is key.
 Here are the basics of the Scout 3400 that you’ll need to know.